 I am a programmer, interface designer, and noisemaker.
 Rooted in repair and craft, I strive to create transparent, remixable digital tools for a sustainable and accessible future.
-I run a studio called Misery & Co. and am taking commissions.
+I do my best work on projects that combine high-performance engineering with ambitious design.
+I build climate software at Watershed and run a studio called Misery & Co.

 Throughout my career, I have developed software tools for education and live collaboration, with my work gaining recognition on platforms like NPR, CBC, HuffPost, and Canadian Business.
 Beyond software, I also enjoy the tangible creativity of hardware design.